We get to know our ambassador Reece Barclay who is up for Triathlon 220 Magazine's Male Age-Group Triathlete Of The Year.

-I work as a Triathlon Coach and Personal Trainer, I preach to all my clients how they can all achieve personal greatness with commitment and a plan.
+I work as a Triathlon Coach and Personal Trainer.
+I preach to all my clients about how they can all achieve personal greatness with commitment and a plan.
 I like to think I inspire them to strive towards their goals... even though they might not always recognise it while I'm pushing them hard in the gym!

 What are your goals for 2017?

 My primary goal for 2017 is to obtain a professional race license so that I can start to make this hobby into a career one day.